James and Mary Wallis

+James and Mary Wallis (James, 18 April 1809, London – 5 July 1895, Auckland and Mary Ann, 26 May 1802 – 8 February 1893, Auckland) were Wesleyan missionaries and the first European settlers in Raglan, New Zealand.
+They served in Northern Wairoa, Waingaroa, Onehunga and Raglan.

 Early years and journey to New Zealand

 Born on 18 April 1809 in Blackwall, London, James Wallis felt the call to ministry at a young age after a personal spiritual awakening.
 On 16 April 1834—after being accepted for a position to the Pacific via the Wesleyan Missionary Society—he married Mary Ann Reddick (born 26 May 1802).
-A few weeks later they were aboard a vessel bound for Australia en route to the fledgling Mission at Mangungu, in the Hokianga, New Zealand.
+A few weeks later they were aboard a vessel bound for Australia en route to the fledgling Māngungu Mission, in the Hokianga, New Zealand.